-Your baby-proof home needs an upgrade now that your little one is more mobile.
+Your baby-proofed home needs an upgrade now that your little one is more mobile.

 You'll still be using all the socket guards, stair gates and other safety kit you installed before your baby started crawling.
-But now you have a much more agile and enquiring child to deal with, and you can bet that wherever they shouldn't go is where they will want to be!
-And if you want an idea of how many hazards there are in your home, get down on your hands and knees and look at things from their perspective.
+But now you have a much more agile and enquiring child to deal with, and you can bet that wherever he shouldn't go is where he will want to be!
+And if you want an idea of how many hazards there are in your home, get down on your hands and knees and look at things from a toddler's perspective.
 Scary, right?

 - Anchor floor lamps and secure cords so they can't be pulled

 - Cushion sharp corners on tables and cabinets